MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-fields-on-form.md

 Add, configure, move, or delete columns using the form designer.

 ## Add columns to a form
-To add columns to a form, use the **Fields** pane.
-The **Fields** pane lets you search and filter to help you quickly find columns.
+To add columns to a form, use the **Columns** pane.
+The **Columns** pane lets you search and filter to help you quickly find columns.
 It also includes the option to show only unused columns.

 > [!div class="mx-imgBorder"]
 >    ![Columns pane](media/FormDesignerFieldsPane.png "Columns pane")